d-krupke/cpsat-primer/README.md

 Following the exploratory phase are the workhorse studies, which are more structured and rigorous.
 This stage is crucial for thoroughly testing your model's performance and collecting data for your final analysis.
+This is the study you would describe in a scientific paper, while the exploratory studies would at most be mentioned as a side note to justify some design decisions.

 - **Strategy**: Avoid attempting to create the perfect benchmark initially.
   Start with exploratory studies to understand your model's capabilities and